Hominum Corpus.

 At the end of internal debates crossed by above questionning and statements, my own concept of human existence fortunately provided me with its own answers : my catalogue's concerned works did not deserve to be discarded because of any prudish hypocrisies.
 Anyway, these do not cope easily with the fundamental freedoms that Art in its essence claims, when it intends to protect and promote a free vision.
 A free vision which seduces or disturbs.
 And for certain minds more enlightened and curious than others, which seduces precisely because of the challenges it sparks.

-In art should be able to flourish all the free gazes of men and women opening honestly and without prejudices on life, in other words on the diversity of human Beauty in all its representations.
+In art should be able to flourish all the free gazes of men and women opening honestly and without prejudices on life, in other words about the diversity of human Beauty in all its representations.

 And none of the gazes whose vocation is to celebrate this Beauty deserves to be disqualified.
 Trussed up.